segmentio/segment-docs/src/connections/destinations/catalog/repeater/index.md

 Events are not cached in the Repeater, so it only handles real-time events.
 You can specify multiple sources as Repeater destinations.

-If you need to send events to a Source Function, please use the [Webhooks (Actions)]([url](https://segment.com/docs/connections/destinations/catalog/actions-webhook/)) destination instead.
+If you need to send events to a Source Function, please use the [Webhooks (Actions)](/docs/connections/destinations/catalog/actions-webhook/) destination instead.
 The Repeater bypasses the code of a Source Function and sends data only to the write key.
-The Webhook destination will allow data to be sent through the Source Function code as expected.
+The Webhook destination allows data to be sent through the Source Function code as expected.

 ## Configuration